MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 TeamsFx supports four types of workflow templates:

-1. **CI** - Help checkout code, build, and run test.
+1. **CI**: Help checkout code, build, and run test.
-1. **CD** - Help checkout code, build, test, and deploy to cloud.
+1. **CD**: Help checkout code, build, test, and deploy to cloud.
-1. **Provision** - Help create or update resources in cloud and Teams app registrations.
+1. **Provision**: Help create or update resources in cloud and Teams app registrations.
-1. **Publish** - Help publish Teams app to tenants.
+1. **Publish**: Help publish Teams app to tenants.

 ## Prepare credentials

 Two categories of sign in credentials are involved in CI/CD workflows:

-1. **M365** - M365 credentials are required for running Provision, Publish, and SPFx based projects' CD workflows.
+1. **M365**: M365 credentials are required for running Provision, Publish, and SPFx based projects' CD workflows.
-2. **Azure** - Azure credentials are required for running Azure hosted projects' Provision and CD workflows.
+2. **Azure**: Azure credentials are required for running Azure hosted projects' Provision and CD workflows.

 > [!NOTE]
 > Azure subscription id is required to be set in environment variable or `env/.env.*` files before running Provision workflows.
 The variable name used is `AZURE_SUBSCRIPTION_ID`.
 Also, please don't forget to commit and push files `env/.env.*` into Git repositories or set pipelines' environment variables as they're ignored by `.gitignore` file by default.